 - 1. Identification of ethically relevant issues and facts, including pertinent items from this Code. - 2.
 Identification of which of the six ethical foundations (above) are applicable in the given situation. - 3.
 Identification of one's thoughts, feelings, and intuitions regarding the ethical dilemma. - 4.
+Seek consultation with your supervisor for considerations beyond one's awareness, and for input on possible courses of action. - 5.
 Development of various courses of action.
-Analyses of likely short-term, ongoing, and long-term risks and benefits of each course of action on the individual(s) / group(s) involved or likely to be affected (e.g. client, client's family, employees, employing institution, students, research participants, colleagues, the profession, society, self). - 5.
-Choice of course of action after conscientious application of existing principles, values and standards. - 6.
-Action, with a commitment to assume responsibility for the consequences of the action. - 7.
-Evaluation of the results of the course of action. - 8.
+Analyses of likely short-term, ongoing, and long-term risks and benefits of each course of action on the individual(s) / group(s) involved or likely to be affected (e.g., client, client's family, employees, employing institution, students, research participants, colleagues, the profession, society, self). - 6.
+Choice of course of action after conscientious application of existing principles, values and standards. - 7.
+Action, with a commitment to assume responsibility for the consequences of the action. - 8.
+Evaluation of the results of the course of action. - 9.
 Assuming responsibility for the consequences of the action includes correction of negative consequences, if any, or re-engagement in the decision-making process if the ethical issue is not resolved.